AzureMinds/projectdata/readme.md

-Personal website and blog for Patrick Stewart
+Aim: Personal website and blog for Patrick Stewart

+Description: Personal website created using Jekyll and Github Pages